 Legislative Budget Commission: A standing joint committee of the Legislature.
 The Commission was created to: review and approve/disapprove agency requests to amend original approved budgets; review agency spending plans; issue instructions and reports concerning zero- based budgeting; and take other actions related to the fiscal matters of the state, as authorized in statute.
-It is composed of 14 members appointed by the President of the Senate and by the Speaker of the House of Representatives to two-year terms, running from the organization of one
+It is composed of 14 members appointed by the President of the Senate and by the spending or performance.
+Examples of pass throughs include double budget for data centers, tax or license for local governments, WAGES contracting, etc.

+Speaker of the House of Representatives to two-year terms, running from the organization of one